takyam15/my-stats-python-r-jupyter/README.md

 Here is my programming environment for basic statistical data analysis and machine learning.
 Main features are:
 * Interactive data analysis using JupyterLab
-* Environment with both python and R
+* Environment with both Python and R

 ## Requirements